GregoireBoussac/SpaceAndColorSegmentation/README.md

 Code developped by Grégoire Boussac and Darius Afchar

-The primal-dual algorithm is inspired by [https://github.com/louisenaud/primal-dual]
+The primal-dual algorithm is inspired by [this repository](https://github.com/louisenaud/primal-dual).